dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 ![Workgroup Type Drop Down](WorkgroupType.png)

-To configure, examine the mapping for WorkGroupType in [Mappings Configuration](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/mapping-configuration/).
-When the **Used By** column is blank for a workgroup type, which will be the default, any custom workgroup with this workgroup type will be removed from the account when the account is assigned to a user.
+To configure Workgroup Type, examine the mapping for WorkGroupType in [Mappings Configuration](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/mapping-configuration/).
+The **Used By** column determines how custom work groups will behave during account assignment.

 ![Workgroup Type Used By Column](UsedByColumn.png)

+**Used By** drop down options include:
+- Blank (default): When the **Used By** column is blank for a workgroup type, any custom workgroup with this workgroup type will be removed from the account when the account is assigned to a user.
+This is the standard behavior used for most workgroup types and requires no additional configuration.
+- Retain Always: The Retain Always option provides an exception to both the default and role-specific behaviors.
+Custom work groups are never removed during account assignment, regardless of the assigning role.
+It does not matter which user or role assigns the account—the custom workgroup will remain on the account until it is removed by another process or through manual intervention.
-If a workgroup type's **Used By** is set to a role, then any custom workgroup with that workgroup type is designed for use only by that current role.
-For example, a workgroup type with **Used By** set to Coder designates a custom workgroup to be used by coders only.
-If a CDI Specialist or Auditor assigned an account to a a user, the custom workgroup with this Workgroup Type will not be removed.
-If a Coder assigned an account to a user, the customer workgroup with this Workgroup Type will be removed.
+- Role Specific: If a workgroup type's **Used By** is set to a role, then any custom workgroup with that workgroup type is designed for use only by that current role.
+Rather than always removing the workgroup when an account is assigned, the system evaluates which role performed the assignment.

->[!Note]
+  *example:* a workgroup type with **Used By** set to Physician Coder (which also includes Single Path) designates a custom workgroup to be used by coders only.
+    - If a CDI Specialist assigns the account to a user, the custom workgroup remains on the account
+    - If a Coder assigned the account to a a user, the custom workgroup also remains
+    - If a Physician Coder (or Single Path user) assigns the account to a user, the custom workgroup is removed because it as fulfilled its intended purpose for that role.

+In other words, a role-specific Workgroup Type is only removed when the account is assigned by the role specified in the Used By field.
+Assignments performed by any other role will leave the custom workgroup intact.

+Troubleshooting Best Practice -

-The "Retain Always" option in the Used By selection means that the custom workgroup with this workgroup type will never be removed if the account is assigned to a user.
+- Identify the Workgroup Type: Begin by opening the workflow in question and identifying the Workgroup Type assigned to it.
+The Workgroup Type controls how the system manages the custom workgroup when an account is assigned to a user.
+- Review the Mapping Table: After identifying the Workgroup Type, navigate to the WorkGroupType Mapping Table and locate the matching entry.
+Review the Used By column, as this setting determines whether the custom workgroup is retained or removed during account assignment.

 ###### Sort Field and Direction